 “I really appreciate the physical environment of Regent’s Park and the campus which is unique in the heart of London.
 I also value the international working environment where staff and students all respect each other’s culture.

 I have been at Regent’s since January 2001 and I have a very rewarding job teaching students Mandarin.
 They often start out having never studied the language and after 3.5 years can speak it fluently!
 As Regent’s is a new University, there are plenty of opportunities for staff to show their creativity, initiative and passion.
-For example, I recently led a team to develop our new BA programme in International Business and Chinese Studies and also organised an international conference about teaching Chinese.

 I would really encourage language teachers to apply for jobs at Regent’s.
-It’s a student focussed environment where staff are devoted and hard working.
+It’s a student focused environment where staff are devoted and hard working.
 The University promotes research and is currently supporting me with my PhD.
 We also offer free evening language classes to staff.”

 Katherine works in the Library, which supports teaching, research and the student experience at Regent’s.
 The Library provides a wide range of print and online resources, and aims to deliver a high-quality service to students and staff, which includes training and assistance with finding information and referencing.